 The bill would establish the Ocean Protection Council in state government, consisting of the Secretary of the Resources Agency, the Secretary for Environmental Protection, and the Chair of the State Lands Commission.
-The bill would require 3 Members of the Senate, appointed by the Senate Committee on Rules, and 3 Members of the Assembly, appointed by the Speaker of the Assembly, to meet with the council and participate in its activities to the extent that participation is not incompatible with their positions as Members of the Legislature.
+The bill would require 3 Members of the Senate, appointed by the Senate Committee on Rules, and 3 Members of the Assembly, appointed by the Speaker of the Assembly, to meet with the council and participate in its activities to the extent that participation is not incompatible with their positions as Members of the Legislature as nonvoting, exofficio members.

-SB 1319 -2-
+SB 1319 - 2 -

-The bill would require the council to coordinate activities of state agencies that are related to the protection and conservation of coastal waters and ocean ecosystems, to improve the effectiveness of state efforts to protect ocean resources within existing fiscal limitations, to establish policies and procedures to coordinate the collection and sharing of scientific data between agencies, and to identify and recommend to the Legislature and the Governor changes in law and policy needed to meet these goals, as specified.
-The bill would require the council to be consistent with the expressed specified legislative findings and declarations.
+The bill would require the council to coordinate activities of state agencies that are related to the protection and conservation of coastal waters and ocean ecosystems, to improve the effectiveness of state efforts to protect ocean resources within existing fiscal limitations, consistent with specified Legislative findings and declarations, to establish policies-and procedures to coordinate the collection and sharing of scientific data related to coast and ocean resources between agencies, and to identify and recommend to the Legislature and the Governor changes in law and policy needed to meet these the above goals, as specified.
+The bill would require the council to be consistent with specified legislative findings and declarations executive officer of the State Coastal Conservancy to act as secretary to the council, as specified.